ZEKE320/zeke320/README.md

 ### Contributing

 - [Skyshare](https://github.com/nkte8/skyshare)
-  - A web application that enables you to post simultaneously on Bluesky and X.com (Twitter).
+  - A web application which enables you to post simultaneously on Bluesky and X.com (Twitter).

 ### My Projects